mzwallace/dw-cli/README.md

   "codeVersion": 'version1',
   "clientId": "client-id-from-account-dashboard",
   "clientPassword": "client-password-from-account-dashboard",

-  "instances": {
-    "staging": {
-      "hostname": "stage.hostname.com",
   "webdav": "cert.staging.region.brand.demandware.net",
   "key": "./user.key",
   "cert": "./user.pem",
   "ca": "./staging.cert"
 }
-  }
-}
 ```
 #### Sandbox Instances
 For sandbox instances, I try to keep all of mine consistent as far as usernames and passwords go, so that is why we have the global default 'hostname' postfix, 'username', and 'password' config fields.
 When you type in something like `dw push dev01`, the 'hostname' will converted to 'dev01-region-brand.demandware.net'.
-If you need to override any settings per instance, you can do that in environments, as seen above with a scenario where the dev02 sandbox instance has a different password than the rest (yay strict af demandware password policy).
+If you need to override any settings per instance, you can do that in 'instances', as seen above with a scenario where the dev02 sandbox instance has a different password than the rest (yay strict af demandware password policy).

 #### Staging
 For staging, if you are using a custom hostname, you can fill that into 'hostname'.